Run Reth in a private testnet using Kurtosis

 The ethereum-package

 is a package for a general purpose Ethereum testnet definition used for instantiating private testnets at any scale over Docker or Kubernetes, locally or in the cloud.
-This guide will go through how to spin up a local private testnet with Reth various CL clients locally.
+This guide will go through how to spin up a local private testnet with Reth and various CL clients locally.
 Specifically, you will instantiate a 2-node network over Docker with Reth/Lighthouse and Reth/Teku client combinations.

 To see all possible configurations and flags you can use, including metrics and observability tools (e.g. Grafana, Prometheus, etc), go here.